Find A Lawyer Legal Articles Attorney Login

 Step 6.
 Seek legal advice:

-The length of time that traffic cameras keep footage varies depending on the jurisdiction and the specific camera system in use.
-In general, most traffic camera systems will record and store footage for anywhere from a few days to several weeks.
-However, some systems may store footage for longer periods of time, up to several months or even years.
-It's important to note that once the footage has been recorded over or deleted, it is usually not recoverable.
-Therefore, if you need to obtain traffic camera footage of a car accident, it's important to act quickly and make your request as soon as possible.
+The length of time traffic cameras keep footage varies depending on the jurisdiction and the specific camera system in use.
+Most traffic camera systems will generally record and store footage from a few days to several weeks.
+However, some systems may store footage for longer periods, up to several months or even years.

+Injured?
 Call Now

 1-866-828-0442